Romello Height: Georgia Tech

 Height transferred to play for the Georgia Tech Yellow Jackets.
 In week 11 of the 2024 season, he recorded a game-sealing strip sack on Cam Ward to help upset #4 Miami.
 Height finished the 2024 season with 34 tackles, two and a half sacks, two forced fumbles, and an interception.
 After the season, he again entered his name into the NCAA transfer portal for his final season of eligibility.

 Texas Tech

-Height transferred to play for the Texas Tech Red Raiders.
+On December 19, 2024, Height transferred to play for the Texas Tech Red Raiders.